-- 4.1.1 Discipline of Licensure by Comity - 4.1.1.1 In order to be eligible for licensure in Nebraska the engineering applicant must qualify in one or more engineering discipline(s). - 4.1.1.2 Verification of good standing must be provided by the licensing authority of the candidate's current licensure, including the discipline of the PE Examination. - 4.1.1.2.1 In the event the licensing authority does not license by discipline or have record of examination discipline, verification of discipline of practice may be provided by the affidavit of an individual with knowledge of the applicant's discipline of practice. - 4.1.1.3 With respect to candidates applying for licensure who have passed the NCEES Structural I examination, such candidates may be eligible for licensure as a Professional Civil Engineer or another applicable discipline approved by the Board.
+- 4.1.1 Discipline of Licensure by Comity - 4.1.1.1 In order to be eligible for licensure in Nebraska the engineering applicant must qualify in one or more engineering discipline(s). - 4.1.1.2 Verification of good standing must be provided by the licensing authority of the candidate's current licensure, including the discipline of the PE Examination. - 4.1.1.2.1 In the event the licensing authority does not license by discipline or have record of examination discipline, verification of discipline of practice may be provided by the affidavit of an individual with knowledge of the applicant's discipline of practice.
+However, the Board will not accept affidavits from comity professional engineer applicants seeking licensure as a Professional Structural Engineer.
+Professional Structural Engineers are required to provide either 1) verification of passage of structural examination in accordance with Rule 4.1.1.5. or 2) licensure as a Professional Structural Engineer in another jurisdiction in accordance with Rule 4.1.3. - 4.1.1.3 With respect to candidates applying for licensure who have passed the NCEES Structural I examination, such candidates may be eligible for licensure as a Professional Civil Engineer or another applicable discipline approved by the Board.
 Such applicants are not eligible for licensure as a Professional Structural Engineer without also having satisfied one of the four provisions of Rule 4.1.1.5. - 4.1.1.4 Professional Engineers licensed on the basis of the Architectural Engineering examination will be designated Professional Architectural Engineers.
-Professional Architectural Engineers may not practice or offer to practice architecture. - 4.1.1.5 Professional Engineers who have passed one of the following sets of examinations are eligible for licensure as a Professional Structural Engineer and may use the designation "S.E." with their name: - 4.1.1.5.1 The NCEES 16-hour Structural Examination taken after January 1, 2011; - 4.1.1.5.2 16 hours of NCEES structural examinations, eight hours of which were from the NCEES Structural II Examination taken prior to January 1, 2011; - 4.1.1.5.3 A 16-hour U.S.-jurisdiction-written structural examination taken prior to 2004; or - 4.1.1.5.4 Both the NCEES Structural II Exam and an eight-hour U.S.jurisdiction-written structural examination taken prior to January 1, 2011. - 4.1.2 Comity Licensure for Model Law Engineers and Model Law Structural Engineers - 4.1.2.1 The Board staff is authorized to review and evaluate the applications of comity applicants to determine if they meet or exceed the criteria of a MLE or MLSE as designated by NCEES. - 4.1.2.2 If the applicant meets or exceeds these requirements, Board staff may issue a conditional license authorizing that individual to practice engineering in Nebraska if the applicant: - 4.1.2.2.1 Files an application with required fee; - 4.1.2.2.2 Submits satisfactory evidence of such MLE or MLSE designation to the Board: and - 4.1.2.2.3 Passes the Nebraska E&A Act Examination in accordance with Rule 2.4.5.
+Professional Architectural Engineers may not practice or offer to practice architecture. - 4.1.1.5 Professional Engineers who have passed one of the following sets of examinations are eligible for licensure as a Professional Structural Engineer and may use the designation "S.E." with their name: - 4.1.1.5.1 The NCEES computer-based Structural PE Examination taken after January 1, 2024; - 4.1.1.5.2 The NCEES 16-hour Structural PE Examination taken between January 1, 2011 and December 31, 2023; - 4.1.1.5.3 16 hours of NCEES structural examinations, eight hours of which were from the NCEES Structural II Examination taken prior to January 1, 2011; - 4.1.1.5.4 A 16-hour U.S.-jurisdiction-written structural examination taken prior to 2004; or - 4.1.1.5.5 Both the NCEES Structural II Exam and an eight-hour U.S.-jurisdiction-written structural examination taken prior to January 1, 2011.

-- 4.1.2.3 Any information requested on the application with respect to education, experience, examinations, or references may be provided by submitting an NCEES record. - 4.1.2.4 A listing of professional engineers issued conditional licenses will be placed on the agenda of the next meeting of the Board for formal approval by the Board.
+- 4.1.2 Comity Licensure for Model Law Engineers and Model Law Structural Engineers - 4.1.2.1 The Board staff is authorized to review and evaluate the applications of comity applicants to determine if they meet or exceed the criteria of a MLE or MLSE as designated by NCEES. - 4.1.2.2 If the applicant meets or exceeds these requirements, Board staff may issue a conditional license authorizing that individual to practice engineering in Nebraska if the applicant: - 4.1.2.2.1 Files an application with required fee; - 4.1.2.2.2 Submits satisfactory evidence of such MLE or MLSE designation to the Board; and - 4.1.2.2.3 Passes the Nebraska E&A Act Examination in accordance with Rule 2.4.5. - 4.1.2.3 Any information requested on the application with respect to education, experience, examinations, or references may be provided by submitting an NCEES record. - 4.1.2.4 A listing of professional engineers issued conditional licenses will be placed on the agenda of the next meeting of the Board for formal approval by the Board.